DeMarcus Ware: Dallas Cowboys

-2005 season
+2005

 In his NFL debut against the San Diego Chargers, Ware posted three tackles, one for a loss, and one quarterback pressure.
-The Cowboys won the game 28-24.
+The Cowboys won the game 28–24.
 In a game against San Francisco in Week 3, he recorded his first sack bringing down Tim Rattay.
-Ware earned the NFL Defensive Rookie of the Month award for October after recording 16 tackles, three sacks, and seven quarterback pressures to help Dallas start the season with a 3-2 record.
+Ware earned the NFL Defensive Rookie of the Month award for October after recording 16 tackles, three sacks, and seven quarterback pressures to help Dallas start the season with a 3–2 record.
 In Week 16, Ware recorded three sacks and three forced fumbles in a match against the Carolina Panthers.
 For that performance, Ware was named NFC Defensive Player of the Week and the Diet Pepsi Rookie of the Week.
 He tied the Cowboys record for most sacks in a single game, held by Randy White.
 He finished with 58 total tackles, 14 tackles for losses and three forced fumbles.
 He tied Greg Ellis for a team-best eight sacks and joined Jimmie Jones as the only rookies to ever lead or tie for the Dallas Cowboys' team lead in sacks.

-2006 season
+2006

 In 2006, Ware ended the regular season with a team-high 11.5 sacks, the most ever by a Cowboys linebacker.
 This total broke Anthony Dickerson's record of 10.5 from 1983.
 He added 73 tackles, a fumble recovery, and an interception, both returned for a touchdown.
 Ware was named a starter on the NFC Pro Bowl team.
 In Week 6 against division rival Eagles, Ware had a memorable moment with his 69-yard fumble return for his first career NFL touchdown.
 He recorded his first career interception against Michael Vick in a game against the Atlanta Falcons and returned it for a 41-yard touchdown.
 Ware finished tied for ninth in the league in total sacks and Shawne Merriman led the league with 17 sacks.

-2007 season
+2007

 Ware broke out with his 2007 season, leading new Cowboys' head coach Wade Phillips to call him the best outside linebacker in the league.
 Ware became the second Cowboy ever to record at least 14 sacks in a season, since Jim Jeffcoat in 1986.
 Ware led the team with 27 quarterback pressures, eight tackles for losses, and four forced fumbles while finishing with 80 tackles.
 Ware made his second straight Pro Bowl along with 12 other teammates.
 He was selected to the All-Pro team for the second straight year along with teammates, Terrell Owens and Jason Witten.
 Ware finished tied for third in the league behind Patrick Kerney (14.5 sacks) and Jared Allen (15.5 sacks).